 - Local Colleges – Frederick Community College, Hood College, Mount Saint Mary’s University, and the University of Maryland system.

 Research Grants, Tax Credits, and Incentives

 The City, County, and State offer countless other incentives to encourage private investment, façade and property improvements, job creation, workforce development, and energy-efficient practices.

 Never stop learning!
-Take advantage of Frederick’s many local professional development opportunities.
+Take advantage of Frederick’s many local educational opportunities.

 Small Business Development Center – SBDC provides free & low cost assistance to small businesses and aspiring entrepreneurs.
 Explore classroom offerings – OR - schedule a one-on-one counseling session.
 Frederick County Consultant: Brandon Mason – 888-237-9007 ext 5